 Putting together our adoption profile was one of the most fun parts of starting the adoption process.
 I did my best to portray our family as accurately as possible, warts and all.
-Even so, beginning the adoption process takes a leap of faith, stacks of paper work, and endless patience.
+Even so, beginning the adoption process takes a leap of faith, stacks of paperwork, and endless patience.
 And waiting.
 Waiting for the next home study appointment.
 Waiting for approval on your paperwork.
 Waiting to be officially “in the system.”
 Waiting to get those emails from the agency.
-Be prepared for a lot of waiting.
+Be prepared for a lot of waiting and asking, “now what?”

 If your home study is completed and has been approved – congratulations!
 You’re a big step closer to the best time in your life.
 However, now you wait.
 I’ve written a lot about the adoption wait.
 How I feel it’s a passive waiting, an unproductive waiting.
 It’s easy to get bogged down and despair during the wait.
 You wait to be contacted by your agency or lawyer.
 You wait to see if you’ve been chosen by the birth parents.
 You wait to meet them.
 You wait to get the next email.
 You wait, wait, wait, for your child.
 And while you’re waiting, what can you do?
 If you’re anything like me, you’ll find a myriad of ways to drive yourself and everyone close to you crazy—patience is not my strong suit—but you still wait because you know what’s coming, and you know it’ll be well worth the wait.

 So if you’ve completed your adoption profile, and your home study, you are officially in the waiting period.
 Try your best to enjoy it because no one knows how long you’ll be waiting, only that this is the next step, and it’s probably the hardest step of the process so far.

 Are you ready to pursue adoption?
 Visit Adoption.org or call 1-800-ADOPT-98 to connect with compassionate, nonjudgmental adoption specialists who can help you get started on the journey of a lifetime.